 Prevention of Ear Mites in Dogs

 Your dog may contract ear mites from another animal or your home, but there are a few things that you can do to prevent him from being affected by them.
 Keep his bedding, and living area sanitized, and ensure he wears a collar with tags at all times.
-Also, check with your veterinarian to make sure that he has been vaccinated against ear mites.
+Also, check with your veterinarian to ensure he has been vaccinated against ear mites.

 How to Treat a Dog for Ear Mites